grafana/tempo/docs/sources/tempo/operations/tempo_cli.md

 # Tempo CLI

-Tempo CLI is a separate executable that contains utility functions related to the tempo software.
+Tempo CLI is a separate executable that contains utility functions related to the Tempo software.
 Although it is not required for a working installation, Tempo CLI can be helpful for deeper analysis or for troubleshooting.

 ## Tempo CLI command syntax